 - Anora Fair on the Rebel Cells page.

-- Caleb Dume/Kanan Jarrus on his own page.
+- Caleb Dume/Kanan Jarrus on the Crew of the Ghost page.

 - Rystáll Sant on the Hutt Clans page.